 In addition, the contraction of the stomach over a sharp object like a toothpick can cause the toothpick to puncture the stomach wall.
 In other words, vomiting is not risk-free: if your veterinarian decides it’s worth the risk, they’ll instruct you on how to make them vomit as safely as possible.

-Your veterinarian will determine the best chances for your dog depending on the equipment and resources they have available, and your dog’s risk.
+If your dog ate a toothpick, your veterinarian will determine the best chances for your dog depending on the equipment and resources they have available, and your dog’s risk.
 Possible treatments include endoscopic removal, surgical removal, or a wait-and-watch approach.

 Endoscopic removal is often the safest approach, as long as your pet is healthy enough to undergo an anaesthetic.
 It involves giving your pet a general anaesthetic, then using a camera called an endoscope that is pushed down the throat and into the stomach to locate the toothpick.
 Long, bendy tweezers are then inserted to grab the toothpick and remove it.
 This method works well when the toothpick is very likely to cause problems – for instance if it’s very long or sharp.
 However, it can be expensive, and not all practices have access to an endoscope, so you may need referring to another clinic.